 SKAdNetwork 4.0 explained and Adjust’s privacy vision for 2022 and beyond

-In this week’s Worldwide Developer Conference (WWDC), Apple announced updates to its SKAdNetwork API which are aimed at allowing advertisers and networks to better measure app and web ad performance while simultaneously preserving user privacy.
+In this week’s Worldwide Developer Conference (WWDC), Apple announced updates to its SKAdNetwork (SKAN) API which are aimed at allowing advertisers and networks to better measure app and web ad performance while simultaneously preserving user privacy.
 Continuing our coverage of WWDC 2022, we’re here to explain the implications of these updates for app marketers, and share how Adjust is committed to investing in next-generation solutions that embrace and align with the privacy-centric evolution of the market.

 SKAdNetwork API updates to know